What kinds of investments do you offer?

 What are your account fees?
 Any annual fees?

 IRA accounts have an annual fee of $35.
-Other accounts have a fee of $50, but will be waived if at least 2 trades are done.
+Other accounts have a fee of $65, but will be waived if the paperless option is selected.
 Other fees include: Wire fee: $20; Overnight a check: $20; TOD: $60.
 Fees are subject to change without notice.

 Do you offer checking accounts?